 After breakfast check out from the houseboat and transfer to Kochi (Cochin).
 The serene Kochi (a.k.a.
 Cochin) has been drawing traders and explorers to its shores for over 600 years.
-Nowhere else in India could you find such an intriguing mix of giant fishing nets from China, a 400-year-old synagogue, ancient mosques, Portuguese houses and the crumbling remains of the British Raj.
-The result is an unusual blend of medieval Netherlands, Portugal and an English village grafted onto the tropical Malabar Coast.
+Nowhere else in India could you find such an intriguing mix of giant fishing nets from China, a 400-year-old synagogue, ancient mosques, Portuguese houses, and the crumbling remains of the British Raj.
+The result is an unusual blend of medieval Netherlands, Portugal, and an English village grafted onto the tropical Malabar Coast.

-Arrive at Kochi (Cochin) by noon and check-in at hotel.
+Arrive at Kochi (Cochin) by noon and check-in at the hotel.
 In the afternoon head out to explore Kochi.
 Visit the Old Paradesi Synagogue, is the oldest active synagogue in the Commonwealth of Nations, located in Kochi, Kerala, in South India.
-Constructed in 1567, it is one of seven synagogues of the Malabar Yehudan or Yehudan Mappila people or Cochin Jewish community in the Kingdom of Cochin.
+Constructed in 1567, it is one of seven synagogues of the Malabar Yehudan or Yehudan Mappila people or the Cochin Jewish community in the Kingdom of Cochin.
 Then visit Mattancherry Palace, is a Portuguese palace popularly known as the Dutch Palace, in Mattancherry, which features Kerala murals depicting portraits and exhibits of the Rajas of Kochi.
-Afterwards visit Cochin Spice Market & Chinese fishing nets.
+Afterward, visit Cochin Spice Market & Chinese fishing nets.

 After breakfast check out from the hotel and transfer to Kochi Airport.
-The private car will drop you at airport to catch your return flight.
+The private car will drop you at the airport to catch your return flight.